 - Identifying Project Objectives: Ask yourself what you hope to achieve by conducting the interview.
 A concise response to this question can help you figure out the role you see the expert’s answers playing in your campaign, project, or article.

 Marketer’s Takeaway: When writing your interview questions, remember to strike a good balance between specificity and generality.
 For example, rather than ask, “Does this trend concern you?” try “What are your thoughts on this trend?”
-For a half-hour interview, have about 10 questions ready to go.
+For a half-hour interview, have about ten questions ready to go.
 Be sure to get your SME a polished version of your planned questions at least a day before the interview.

 Structuring the Interview